 Bush Seyferth & Kethledge (BSK Law) was founded and formed in 2003 by Cheryl Bush, Patrick Seyferth and Raymond Kethledge, with offices based in Troy, Michigan.
 These like-minded litigators strived to build a culture that values performance, not hierarchy – a results-driven “meritocracy.”
 The founding members committed to creating a firm of best-in-class trial, class action, commercial litigation, and appellate attorneys.
 The firm quickly expanded adding Richard Paige as a member in 2004.
 In 2008, Founding Member Raymond Kethledge was nominated to serve on the U.S. Court of Appeals for the Sixth Circuit with his chambers located in Ann Arbor, Michigan.
 Kethledge was one of the youngest federal appeals court judges ever appointed at the time.
 The firm name was then changed to BSP Law.
-In 2018, BSP Law opened an office in Kalamazoo to support expanded current and new client needs.

 UPDATED 7/9/18: Following the announcement of Judge Kethledge as a leading contender for the nomination to fill the U.S. Supreme Court vacancy created by the retirement of Justice Kennedy, BSP Law issued the following press release: